Table of Contents

 We want to talk to you about the accrual of interest on loans between spouses in Arizona.
 The Arizona Court of Appeals ruled on the subject of sole and separate property contributed to marital property and how that property will be distributed in the case of Malecky v.
 Malecky.

 Wife Loans Money to Husband to Buy a House

-Shortly after the parties were married in 1978, they purchased a residence, for which Lana contributed a sum of money from her separate funds.
+Shortly after the parties were married in 1978, Husband purchased a residence for which Wife contributed a sum of money from her separate funds.
 However, the title was taken only in Husband’s name.

 The trial court construed the sum she granted as a loan from wife to husband.

 Therefore, they ruled the residence to be Husband’s sole and separate property and gave Wife a lien in the sum of the amount she contributed from her sole and separate property.

 The court also ordered the interest to accrue at the legal rate from the date of the decree but declined to award interest before that date.

 In regards to the business franchise purchased by the parties, the court found the store to be community property and that Husband did not intend his partial repayment of the loan as a gift to the community.